 (7-1) The Department of Economics (Faculty of Economics) requires 124 credits for graduation, divided into the following subject groups.
 However, students must obtain a total of 120 credits or more from the Foreign Language Subjects, the Health and Physical Education Subjects, the General Education Subjects, and the Specialized Subjects.

 Basic Education Subjects 4 credits

-Foreign Language Subjects 12 credits

 Health and Physical Education Subjects 2 credits or more